 Microsoft Corp was the most actively traded on Nasdaq, weighing on the tech-heavy Nasdaq Composite after the surprising departure of a key executive.
 The stock fell 3.2 percent to $27.09.

-Home Depot shares hit during the regular session levels not seen since April 2000 and the company's raised outlook suggested a revival in the long-dormant U.S. housing market.
+Home Depot shares hit levels not seen since April 2000 and the company's raised outlook suggested a revival in the long-dormant U.S. housing market.
 The S&P retail sector index advanced 1 percent.

 "Home Depot did say something about housing, which was perceived as positive and was behind the earlier rally," said Richard Sichel, chief investment officer at Philadelphia Trust Co.

 "That was tempered by Microsoft, to some extent, and probably more so by the 'fiscal cliff,'" he said.